 Rabbi Jonathan Sacks said that, “There is an act only we can do and only at this time and that is our task.
 The sum of these tasks is the meaning of our life.”
 Radical Centrism must now be our task.
 And we must not give it up.

 Divided We Fall is a 501c(3) non-profit publication run by a dedicated team of volunteers.
-We depend on the generosity of readers like you to continue our work of providing bipartisan dialogue for the politically engaged.
+We depend on the generosity of readers like you to continue our work of providing bipartisan dialogue across the political spectrum.
 Please consider making a tax-deductible contribution today!

 Joe Schuman is the Founder and Editor-in-Chief of Divided We Fall.
 He works to set the vision of the organization and to build the team to meet that mission.
 Joe works as a civilian for the Department of Defense promoting innovation and emerging technology.
 Joe is also an Officer in the Air National Guard and a graduate of the Massachusetts Institute of Technology.
 In his spare time he can be found reading non-fiction, playing piano, and running triathlons.

 Brilliant article, only change I take a more Nullius in verba approach.
 I really don’t doubt everything, I am more prone to question what I am told and then come to my own decision after I do my own inquiry.